 Trust isn't built through confidence.
 It's built through transparency.
 The system that shows its work is the one you keep using.

 Prioritization systems without constraints fail predictably.
-Priority jitters.
-Small changes cause big rank swaps.
-Overload spirals.
-Users stop trusting the system after a week.
+Priorities jump around, overload spirals, and users stop trusting the product after a week.

 Krytz enforces stability guarantees:

-Rank changes are smoothed.
-Small signal changes → small prioritization changes.
+Priority changes are steady.
+Small context changes lead to small visible changes.

 The system never suggests more work than you can do in a day.
 Recommendations respect your bandwidth.